haofengac/pyCapsNet/README.md

   * Three linear layers, sizes `(16*10, 512)`, `(512, 1024)` and `(1024, 28*28)`.
 The first two are followed with ReLU and the last layer is followed by a Sigmoid layer.
   * Outputs `(N, 28*28)`, i.e. the reconstruction.

-### Computation Graph for DigitCaps
+## Computation Graph for DigitCaps
 <div style="text-align:center"><img src='https://github.com/xanderchf/pyCapsNet/blob/master/compgraph_digitcaps.png' width=600></div>
-This computation graph was originally for a better understanding of the gradient flow.
+This computation graph was originally used for a better understanding of the gradient flow.
 I redrew the graph for DigitCaps in SVG to provide a clear illustration for people interested in implementing this part.
 If you want to implement backpropagation of DigitCaps, mind the accumulated gradient from each routing iteration.

-### Results
+## Results
 I achieved 99.41% validation accuracy at epoch 22 with the PyTorch implementation, which is close to the number reported on the paper.
 The CuPy implementation can quickly converge to 90%+, but overall trains much slower than the PyTorch version (still training to get the performance).
 The NumPy implementation is trained purely on CPU; Though I used multiprocessing in the network, it much slower than the GPU implementations.
 The reconstructed images are given below.

 <div style="text-align:center"><img src=https://github.com/xanderchf/pyCapsNet/blob/master/reconst.jpeg width=800></div>